-- (1) Ratify a Decision to Award a Contract to Association Reserves, Inc. for the 2021 Reserve Study Update - d.
-Consistent with its statutory obligations the Board members individually reviewed Third Laguna Hills Mutual preliminary financials for the month of January 2020, and by this vote ratify that such review be confirmed in this month's Board Member Open Session Meeting minutes per Civil Code §5501. - e.
-Termination of Third Laguna Hills Mutual Participation on Village Energy Task Force and Replacement with Energy Research Group
+- (1) Ratify a Decision to Award a Contract to Association Reserves, Inc. for the 2021 Reserve Study Update - (2) Approval of Resolution to Record Lien against Member ID#931-350-34 - (3) Approval of Resolution to Record Lien against Member ID#932-210-23 - (4) Approval of Resolution to Record Lien against Member ID#932-310-40 - d.
+Consistent with its statutory obligations the Board members individually reviewed Third Laguna Hills Mutual preliminary financials for the month of February 2020, and by this vote ratify that such review be confirmed in this month's Board Member Open Session Meeting minutes per Civil Code §5501. - e.
+Termination of Third Laguna Hills Mutual Participation on Village Energy Task Force and Replacement with Energy Research Group - f.
+Resolution to Revise the Third/GRF Committee Assignments